madacol/weighted_shuffle/README.md

 # Weighted Shuffle Web Music Player

 This web application provides a music player with weighted shuffle functionality.
-It prioritizes songs based on scores that you assign to them, creating a personalized listening experience.
+It prioritizes songs based on scores that you assign to them.

 ## How It Works

 The application uses a SQLite database (via sql.js) to store song scores.
-When shuffling, songs with higher scores have an exponentially higher probability of being played (weight is calculated as `2 ** score`).
+When shuffling, songs with higher scores have an exponentially higher probability of being played (weight is calculated as $2^{score}$).

 ## Installation